 What Is the Blood Type Diet?

-In a book by Dr. Peter D'Adamo called Eat Right 4 Your Type, he states the optimal diet for any one individual depends on that person's ABO blood type.
+In a book by Dr. Peter D'Adamo called Eat Right 4 Your Type, he states the optimal diet for any individual depends on that person's ABO blood type.
 Dr. D’Adamo claims that each blood type represents genetic traits that our ancestors evolved to thrive on.
 Elements of this diet suggest that your blood type can help you determine which foods are best for your health.
 People with the type O blood type, for example, are supposedly descended from hunter-gatherers, and therefore require more protein than other blood types.

 Dr. D’Adamo recommends four different diets based on the four types of blood: type A, type B, type AB, and type O. The type A diet resembles a vegetarian diet, while the type O diet is a high-protein diet that resembles something closer to the paleo diet.
 The other two are somewhere in between.